---

 Required Agent version

 Universal Service Monitoring requires that the Datadog Agent installed alongside your containerized service be at least version 6.40 or 7.40.
-As noted below, some beta features require higher versions.
+As noted below, some features in Preview require higher versions.

 Supported Linux platforms